Raining or snowing outside? Head inside for an exciting exhibition, a good movie or a hot sauna – or what about a delicious brunch at a cosy café?

 Tromsø has plenty to offer, even on days when it’s tempting to just stay indoors.
 Attractions, museums, galleries and cafés mean it’s impossible to get bored, even when the floodgates of the heavens are open.
-Tromsø has something to suit everyone, regardless of age, season and whether you are a tourist or a local.
+Tromsø has something to suit everyone, regardless of age, season and whether you are a guest or a local.

 Here are our tips for indoor activities in Tromsø: